Likert scale: Scoring and analysis

-A good Likert scale, as above, will present a symmetry of categories about a midpoint, with clearly defined linguistic qualifiers.
+A good Likert item, as above, will present a symmetry of response options about a midpoint, with clearly defined linguistic qualifiers.
 In such symmetric scaling, equidistant attributes will typically be more clearly observed or, at least, inferred.
-When a Likert scale is symmetric and equidistant, it will behave more like an interval-level measurement.
-So, while a Likert scale is indeed ordinal, if well-presented it can nevertheless approximate an interval-level measurement.
-This can be beneficial since, if it were treated just as an ordinal scale, then some valuable information could be lost if the 'distance' between Likert items were not available for consideration.
-The important idea here is that the appropriate type of analysis is dependent on how the Likert scale has been presented.
+When the response options of a Likert item are symmetric and equidistant, the Likert item (and subsequently, the scale consisting of these items) will behave more like an interval-level measurement.
+So, while a single Likert item is indeed ordinal, if well-presented it can nevertheless approximate an interval-level measurement.
+This can be beneficial since, if it were treated just as an ordinal scale, then some valuable information could be lost if the 'distance' between Likert response options were not available for consideration.
+The important idea here is that the appropriate type of analysis is dependent on how the Likert item has been presented.

 The validity of such measures depends on the underlying interval nature of the scale.
 If interval nature is assumed for a comparison of two groups, the paired samples t-test is not inappropriate.
 If non-parametric tests are to be performed, the Pratt (1959) modification to the Wilcoxon signed-rank test is recommended over the standard Wilcoxon signed-rank test.

-Responses to several Likert questions can be summed providing that all questions use the same Likert scale and that the scale is a defensible approximation to an interval scale, in which case the central limit theorem allows treatment of the data as interval data measuring a latent variable.
+Responses to several Likert items can be summed or averaged providing that all items use the same Likert response options and that the response options are a defensible approximation to an interval scale, in which case the Central Limit Theorem allows treatment of the data as interval data measuring a latent variable.
 If the summed responses fulfill these assumptions, parametric statistical tests such as the analysis of variance can be applied.
 Typical cutoffs for thinking that this approximation will be acceptable is a minimum of four and preferably eight items in the sum.

 To model binary Likert responses directly, they can be represented in a binomial form by summing agree and disagree responses separately.
 The chi-squared, Cochran's Q test, or McNemar test are common statistical procedures used after this transformation.
 Non-parametric tests, such as chi-squared test, Mann–Whitney test, Wilcoxon signed-rank test, or Kruskal–Wallis test, are often used in the analysis of Likert scale data.

 Alternatively, Likert scale responses can be analyzed with an ordered probit model, preserving the ordering of responses without the assumption of an interval scale.
 The use of an ordered probit model can prevent errors that arise when treating ordered ratings as interval-level measurements.
 Consensus-based assessment (CBA) can be used to create an objective standard for Likert scales in domains where no generally accepted or objective standard exists.
 Consensus-based assessment (CBA) can be used to refine or even validate generally accepted standards.